garrettw/vitals/README.md

 supported.
 Very few people use those versions, and if support for them is needed, I'm not interested in tackling that as it involves a lot of extra work for not much benefit.

-**I highly recommend combining Vitals Grid with the excellent [Breakpoint](https://github.com/at-import/breakpoint) library to create responsive grids.**
+**I highly recommend combining Vitals Grid with the excellent [sass-mq fork](https://github.com/mcaskill/sass-mq) media query library to create responsive grids.**

 ## How to use Vitals in your Sass project